ik-workshop/naglfar-analytics/README.md

 - `make compose-up` - Start all services with docker-compose
 - `make compose-down` - Stop and remove all services
 - `make compose-logs` - Show logs for all services
-- `make api-rebuild` - Rebuild only the API service
+- `make validation-rebuild` - Rebuild only the naglfar-validation service
+- `make apigw-restart` - Rebuild and restart Traefik API Gateway

 ### Diagram Generation
 - `make diagrams` - Generate all SVG diagrams from Mermaid sources